 Sentinel-2: A satellite image dataset from the European Space Agency (ESA) that includes multispectral images of the Earth's land surface, with a resolution of 10–60 meters per pixel, from 2015 through the present.

 NEXRAD: A weather radar dataset collected from a network of 160 high-resolution Doppler weather radars operated by the NOAA National Weather Service (NWS), the Federal Aviation Administration (FAA), and the U.S. Air Force (USAF).

 Landsat Collection 1 data: A satellite image dataset from the United States Geological Survey (USGS) and NASA.

 How to use public datasets on Cloud Storage

 Cloud Storage is a powerful, simple, and cost effective object storage service.
 The public datasets are already hosted and available for users to access for free.
-You can access public data with the Google Cloud console, gsutil, or with a Cloud Storage API link.
+You can access public data with tools such as the Google Cloud console and Google Cloud CLI, or with a Cloud Storage API link.

 By contrast, accessing public data with a Cloud Storage API link does not require authentication.
 This method is suited for general-purpose links to publicly shared data.
 For example, API links can be used in a web page or downloaded with a command-line tool such as cURL.

 To learn more about accessing public datasets, refer to our documentation.